 This Procedure governs all conduct within its scope and its contents are mandated by federal and state laws.
+It is not a substitution for the criminal justice process.

 B. Roles and Responsibilities of the Title IX Coordinator and Confidential Resource Advisor